 Prerequisite: A minimum grade of "C" in CET 1171C is recommended prior to enrolling in this course.
-All computer courses require an additional lab fee.

 CTS 1387C.
 LINUX/UNIX FUNDAMENTALS: 3 Credits, 3 Hours.
 (On Demand)

 This course provides a thorough coverage of the new version of the leading Linux certification from Linux Professional Institute.
 This course covers both objectives and materials tested in the two required LPIC- 1 exams: LPI 101 and LPI 102.
 This includes Linux command line tools, managing software, configuring hardware, managing files and file systems, working with the X Window System, administering the system, and basic networking.